Chhimi-Dorji/Python-physics-toolbox-ChhimiDorji/README.md

 # Python-physics-toolbox-ChhimiDorji

 # Python Physics Toolbox

-A collection of Python tools for common physics calculations and data analysis tasks.
+This repository contains beginner-level scientific Python tools.

 ## Topics Covered
-- Plasma physics temperature classification
+- Plasma temperature classification
-- Material properties lookup
-- Particle energy calculations
+- Particle energy calculator
-- Regular expressions for lab data cleaning
+- Material property lookup

 ## How to Run
-1. Clone this repository
-2. Open the `.ipynb` notebook in Jupyter
+Open the notebook in Jupyter or Spyder and run the cells step by step.
-3. Run cells sequentially

-##  Example Output
-[Add screenshot later]